ckampfe/empress/README.md

 $ open http://localhost:9000
 ```

-- If you haven't built the jar, build it like this:
+- If you haven't built the `.jar`, build it like this:

 ```sh
 $ git clone $THE_REPO